 Cash, accounts receivable, bank loan, accounts payable and accrued liabilities and other liabilities are financial instruments whose carrying values approximate their fair values due to their short-term maturities.
-The fair value of the long-term debt amounted to \$8,879,000 and \$5,644,000 as at August 31, 2018 and 2019.
+The fair value of the long-term debt amounted to \$5,644,000 and \$4,115,000 as at August 31, 2019 and 2020 respectively.